Spiritually, Physically, Emotionally, Mentally

 weekly topics like tips and tricks for eating well in all situations, safe and effective exercise, preventing falls, and much more.
 Small groups of 6-12 people provide great discussion to help answer questions, problem solve challenges, share ideas, and enjoy the support and encouragement of others with a similar goal of living well in their future.

-St Matthew will occasionally be hosting this class in the Willer Room for 12 weeks on Thursdays, from 1:00 to 2:15pm.
+St Matthew will occasionally be hosting this class.
 Please call Kathy or Ruth in the church office for more information and registration (required).

 End of Life Choices and Funeral Planning: Give your loved ones a gift of “having the conversation”.